Cordarrelle Patterson: Oakland Raiders

-New England Patriots (2018)
+New England Patriots

-On March 18, 2018, the Raiders agreed to trade Patterson and a 2018 sixth-round pick to the New England Patriots for a 2018 fifth-round pick.
+On March 18, 2018, the Raiders agreed to trade Patterson and a 2018 sixth-round pick to the Patriots for a 2018 fifth-round pick.
 The deal became official two days later.

-Patterson made his Patriots debut in the season opener against the Houston Texans, recording a six-yard reception, 13 rushing yards, and 19 return yards in a 27–20 victory.
+Patterson made his Patriots debut in the season opener against the Houston Texans, recording a six-yard reception, 13 rushing yards, and 19 return yards during the 27–20 victory.
 Three weeks later against the Miami Dolphins, he scored his first touchdown as a Patriot on a 55-yard reception.
-Patterson finished the 38–7 victory with three receptions for 54 yards and an 11-yard carry.
-During a Week 7 38–31 road victory over the Chicago Bears, he fumbled the ball early in the game but later returned a 95-yard kick return for a touchdown.
-Patterson finished the game with four returns for 179 yards along with a four-yard carry.
-Two weeks later against the Green Bay Packers, the injury-depleted Patriots used Patterson as their second running back to back up James White.
-Coming out of the tailback position, Patterson led the team in rushing, gaining 61 yards on 11 carries and scoring a touchdown.
-Patterson finished the season with 21 receptions for 247 yards and three touchdowns to go along with 42 carries for 228 yards and a touchdown.
+Patterson finished the 38–7 victory with three receptions for 54 yards and the aforementioned touchdown to go along with an 11-yard carry.

+During a Week 7 38–31 road victory over the Bears, Patterson fumbled the ball early in the game but later returned a 95-yard kick return for a touchdown.
+He finished the game with four returns for 179 yards along with a four-yard carry.
+Two weeks later against the Packers, the injury-depleted Patriots used Patterson as their backup running back behind James White.
+Coming out of the tailback position, Patterson led the team in rushing, gaining 61 yards on 11 carries and scoring a touchdown in the 31–17 victory.

+Patterson finished the season playing in 15 games (five starts) recording 21 receptions for 247 yards and three touchdowns to go along with 42 carries for 228 yards and a touchdown.
 He also returned 23 kicks for 663 yards and a touchdown.

-The Patriots finished atop the AFC East with an 11–5 record and earned the #2-seed for the AFC Playoffs.
+The Patriots finished atop the AFC East with an 11–5 record and earned the #2-seed for the American Football Conference (AFC) Playoffs.
 Patterson appeared in his first playoff game since the 2015 season with the Vikings.
-In the Divisional Round against the Los Angeles Chargers, he had a three-yard rush and a 23-yard kick return in the 41–28 victory.
-In the AFC Championship, he had two receptions for 18 yards and returned three kicks for 80 yards in the 37–31 overtime road victory over the Kansas City Chiefs.
+In the Divisional Round against the Chargers, Patterson had a three-yard rush and a 23-yard kick return in the 41–28 victory.
+During the AFC Championship Game, he had two receptions for 18 yards and returned three kicks for 80 yards in the 37–31 overtime road victory over the Kansas City Chiefs.
 Patterson had two receptions for 14 yards, a 38-yard kick return, and seven rushing yards as the Patriots defeated the Los Angeles Rams by a score of 13–3 in Super Bowl LIII.